Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/tcm/data_tcm/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Tightly Coupled Memory (TCM) application example (data_tcm)
+# TCM cache coherency

-This example demonstrates maintaining cache coherency by allocating the DMA buffers in the Tightly Coupled Memory (TCM), which are not cacheable.
+This example shows how to  maintain cache coherency by allocating the DMA buffers in the Tightly Coupled Memory (TCM), which are not cacheable.

 ## Description